 Accuracy: Scanning an item keeps keystroke errors from slowing you down (or causing problems later on).

-Populi works with USB keyboard emulator scanners.
+Populi works with keyboard emulator scanners.
 Your computer regards such devices as a keyboard; their inputs are entered into Populi just like a fast, accurate typist was sitting at the keyboard.
-There are numerous makes and models starting around $40 apiece.
-For what it's worth, we use a Unitech MS180 barcode scanner for our internal testing purposes.
-If you can't find this exact model, there are many similar entry-level devices you could use instead.
+There are numerous entry-level makes and models that connect to your computer via USB or Bluetooth.